giellalt/giellalt.github.io/infra/docinfra.md

 }
 ```

 It is supported by GitHub, but is it supported by GitHub Pages?
+No, it is not.

+The map is visible [here](https://github.com/giellalt/giellalt.github.io/blob/main/infra/docinfra.md).

 Basic use case for us: easily map out where the languages we work on are located.